 Likewise, one of the most beautiful things about foster care and adoption is not just what might be brought about through it in the end, but also the process many are willing to go through in order to bring that end about.
 The time, the money, the paperwork, the emotional investment, the tears, the prayers, the weeks and months and sometimes years of waiting, anticipating, hoping – all these things put the gospel on display with great vividness and clarity.
 They represent the pursuit – the joy of what is “already” and the longing for what is to come.

-If you are in the process of pursuit now and find yourself with little to do but wait, know that even in your waiting the gospel is made evident – although the end has not yet come, the great lengths you are going to in order to bring that end about are beautiful and vivid reflections of the redemptive pursuit of God towards us.
+If you are in the process of pursuit now and find yourself with little to do but wait, or fill out more forms, raise more money, or attend more training classes, know that the gospel is made evident in your pursuit – although the end has not yet come, the great lengths you are going to in order to bring that end about are beautiful and vivid reflections of the redemptive pursuit of God towards us.
 They powerfully echo the declaration, “I see you where you are and I’m coming after you!”

 God is not just concerned about the outcome of our pursuit in foster care and adoption – He is also acutely tuned into the pursuit itself – because His pursuit of us is vividly put on display through it.

-So if you are in midst of the foster care or adoption process, keep doing the next thing, even if the next thing is to do nothing but eagerly await what’s to come.
+So keep doing the next thing, even if the next thing is not the final thing - but is simply a necessary part of the process of moving you closer to what’s to come.
 Your faithfulness in the process of pursuit is beautiful and inspiring.
 No doubt God sees it, understands it, relates to it and is honored through it.